 The approach lays to the SW of Ramsgate and it's beginning is marked by a red and white safe watermark (that is actually not what it says as it can dry out).
 If approaching from an easterly direction attention needs to be paid to the Quern Bank, marked by a westerly cardinal buoy West Quern (Q(9).15s).
 This dries to less than one metre at LAT.
 From the South East the Cross Ledge just about dries at LAT, and is marked only on its western extremity by an unlit green buoy.
 With sufficient rise of tide neither of these should be a problem for a shoal draft boat.

-The red and white safe water buoy can be found by leaving the absolute outer edge of Ramsgate harbour wall behind you, and keeping the tall chimney (135 m) at Richborogh Power Station ahead of you.
-This transit pretty well covers the initial approach towards Shell Ness too.
+The red and white safe water buoy can be found by leaving the absolute outer edge of Ramsgate harbour wall behind you on a bearing of 065T (Unfortunately the chimneys at Richborough Power Station which were a useful guide are no longer there).

 Moving on this transit line which is at approximately 255° will first bring you to the red and white buoy, marking the start of the entrance channel.
 There is a local chart of the present buoyage produced by Robert Holden for the Sandwich Sailing and Motorboat Club which can be found via the link below; if you "right click" on that and "Open in a new window" you should be able to follow the chart and our text at the same time.